Magnetism in GemstonesAn Effective Tool and Method for Gem Identification

 Two Sub-groups of Garnets

 The horizontal axis of the above graph shows Magnetic Susceptibility increasing from zero all the way to 47.5 X 10 (-4) SI, the highest level of magnetism found in gem Garnets.
 The further a graph point is to the right, the more magnetic the Garnet.
-Because Garnets are on the order of 100 times more magnetic than allochromatic transparent gemstones, the notation for Garnet has been changed from 10(-6), which is used on the Magnetic Susceptibility Index for Gemstones, to 10(-4).
+Because Garnets can be 100 times more magnetic than allochromatic transparent gemstones, the notation for Garnet has been changed from 10(-6), which is used on the Magnetic Susceptibility Index for Gemstones, to 10(-4).
 To convert, just move the decimal point over 2 places to the right.
 For example, 12.5 SI for Rhodolite on the Garnet graph above would read as 1250 SI on our Magnetic Susceptibility Index.

 The graph shows two ternaries (triangles), the upper one outlined in green and the lower in red.
 The green ternary represents Ugrandites, and the red ternary represents Pyralspites.
+Both series are described below.
 Gemologists separate the 6 gem Garnet species of the Garnet group into these two sub-groups or series.
-The 3 species in each ternary intermix with each other in what is termed "solid solution series".
+The 3 species within each ternary intermix with each other in what is termed "solid solution series".

 Ugrandite is an abbreviation for the Uvarovite-Grossular-Andradite solid solution series.
 The most familiar Ugrandites are green due to the presence of chromium and/or vanadium.
-A 2-letter abbreviation for each species name is located at each of the 3 apexes of the ternary, representing the pure state or end-member state of the species.
+On the graph, a 2-letter abbreviation for each species name is located at each of the 3 apexes of each ternary, representing the pure state or end-member state of the species.
 The end-member abbreviation for Grossular is Gr., Andradite is An. and Uvarovite is Uv.
 Most Ugrandite gems are in solid solution between Grossular and Andradite.

 Pyralspite is an abbreviation for the Pyrope-Almandine-Spessartine series.
 The most common Pyralspites are red primarily due to the presence of ferrous iron (Fe2+), but chromium can also contribute to the red color.
 The red Pyralspite ternary shows the abbreviations of the 3 end-member species names at the 3 apexes as Al. (Almandine), Sp.(Spessartine) and Py.(Pyrope).